Skip to main content

 SSV Node

-This is software containing the SSV protocol implementation and integration to the network’s smart contracts.
-It is run by Operators and includes a validator client.
+Software that contains the SSV protocol implementation and integration with the network’s smart contracts.
+It is run by operators and includes a validator client.

-The SSV Node software maintain peer-to-peer connections with other Nodes to handle communication with the rest of the ssv.network.
+The SSV Node software maintains peer-to-peer connections with other nodes to communicate with the rest of SSV Network.
 An SSV Node is responsible for the following:

 • Shamir Secret Sharing